Nelliewangeci/Database-Project/README.md

 ## 🛠️ Technologies Used
 - MySQL
-- SQL
-- draw.io o for ERD)
+- draw.io o for ERD

 ---